Code of Conduct

 Guiding Principles

-Rainbow District School Board’s Code of Conduct is shaped by the Ontario Schools Code of Conduct.
+Rainbow District School Board’s Code of Conduct is shaped by the Provincial Code of Conduct.

 All participants in the publicly funded school system – students, parents/guardians, volunteers, teachers and other staff members – are included in this Code of Conduct, whether they are on school property, on school buses or at school-authorized events or activities.

-The possessions, use or threatened use of any object to injure another person endangers the safety of oneself and others.
+The possession, use or threatened use of any object to injure another person endangers the safety of oneself and others.

 Insults, disrespect, and other hurtful acts disrupt the teaching, learning and business in a school community.
 Members of the school community have a responsibility to maintain an environment where conflict and differences can be addressed in a manner characterized by respect and civility.